 It’s the most wonderful time of the year, especially for retail stores and small businesses.
 During the holidays, consumers are ready to buy and looking for the best deals to help them spend their money wisely.
-This is also the time when your competition will step up their game in order to win over your local market niche.
+This is also when your competition will step up their game to win over your local market niche.
 You must do the same if you hope to reap the benefits of the holiday shopping frenzy this year and in years to come.

-Whether you’re promoting a major sale or holiday event for your customers, you need to make the most of your marketing resources to stand out.
-Businesses within and outside your industry are targeting the same customers, so you’ll have to compete with their prices, their promotions and more.
+Whether you’re promoting a significant sale or holiday event for your customers, you need to make the most of your marketing resources to stand out.
+Businesses within and outside your industry are targeting the same customers, so you’ll have to compete with their prices, their promotions, and more.
 However, you can make the biggest splash if you plan ahead and proactively engage your customers during the holidays.
 Here’s how:

 Push online sales.
 Ecommerce sales skyrocket during the holidays.
-Many people don’t have time to go out and shop, and may prefer to have all of their holiday gifts mailed directly.
+Many people don’t have time to go out and shop and may prefer to have all of their holiday gifts mailed directly.
 If you are currently selling online, make sure to provide extra incentives, sales, or holiday gifts that will entice customers to buy now.
-If you don’t use your website as a point of sale, make sure you use your homepage space to promote holiday events.
+If you don’t use your website as a point of purchase, make sure you use your homepage space to promote holiday events.

 With these ideas in mind, you should have no problem making a statement this holiday season.